-Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, facility with IV Certified, Hospice Care, and Family Practice/Pediatrics are correlated to pay that is significantly above average, leading to increases of 27 percent, 17 percent, and 16 percent, respectively.
-At the other end of the pay range are skills like Rehabilitation, Dialysis, and Pediatrics.
-Most people skilled in Geriatrics are similarly competent in Long Term Care and IV Certified.
+Survey results imply that LVN & LPN Charge Nurses deploy a substantial tool kit of skills at work.
+Most notably, facility with IV Certified, Hospice Care, and Family Practice/Pediatrics are correlated to pay that is significantly above average, leading to increases of 27 percent, 17 percent, and 15 percent, respectively.
+At the other end of the pay range are skills like Rehabilitation and Dialysis.
+It is often found that people who know Geriatrics are also skilled in Long Term Care and IV Certified.

 Pay by Experience Level for Charge Nurse (LVN/LPN)

 Median of all compensation (including tips, bonus, and overtime) by years of experience.